therobiulislam12/tuzzle-forms/README.md

 # TODO for development

 ## Admin Section
-[] Create a admin menu
+- [ ] Create an admin menu
-[] Add Multiple Forms create options and added short code system [] Always new form ID need to be unique
+- [ ] Add Multiple Forms create options and added shortcode system
+- [ ] Always new form ID needs to be unique
-[] Try add a style system for designing
+- [ ] Try to add a style system for designing

 ## Database
+- [ ] On install, create a table (if it doesn't exist)
-[] Installing time create a table, if exits not create [] Added all entries with a table
+- [ ] Save all entries in a table
-[] show all entries on the admin menu
+- [ ] Show all entries in the admin menu
-[] Added installing time for offer as a meta data
+- [ ] Add install time as metadata

 ## Frontend
-[] Copy paste shortcode work
-[] Added nonce for check RFS attack
+- [ ] Shortcode copy-paste works
+- [ ] Add nonce for CSRF protection
-[] Different forms in same page works good
+- [ ] Multiple forms on the same page work well

 ## Future Plan
-[] Add drag and drop form builder
+- [ ] Add drag and drop form builder
-[] Make a simple block for every form load on gutenberg [] Make a widgets for elementor
+- [ ] Create a Gutenberg block for form display
+- [ ] Create a widget for Elementor